-- Joined the Board of Directors of MeDirect Bank on 10 July 2017 - 45 years of experience in banking, specialising in Private banking and Wealth management
+- " Joined the Board of Directors of MeDirect Bank on 10 July 2017 - " 45 years of experience in banking, specialising in Private banking and Wealth management

-- Joined HSBC in 1980 and held various senior positions in his more than 20 years with the company, most recently as CEO of HSBC Private Banking EMEA - CEO at Schroder & Co Ltd - CEO of Private Banking and Trust at NM Rothschild & Sons Ltd - CEO of Arbuthnot Latham & Co. - Non-Executive Chairman, Credit Suisse (U.K.) Limited (2012-2020)
+- " Joined HSBC in 1980 and held various senior positions in his more than 20 years with the company, including CEO of HSBC Private Banking EMEA - " CEO Schroder & Co Ltd - " CEO Private Banking and Trust at NM Rothschild & Sons Ltd - " CEO Arbuthnot Latham & Co. - " Non-Executive Chair Credit Suisse (U.K.) Limited